KhronosGroup/Vulkan-Hpp/docs/Usage.md

 vkCreateImage(device, &ci, allocator, &image);
 ```

-There are two typical issues Vulkan developers encounter when filling out a `CreateInfo` struct field by field:
+This is long, imperative, and error-prone.
+When populating a `CreateInfo` struct field by field like this, there are two common mistakes:

 - One or more fields are left uninitialized.
-- `sType` is incorrect.
+- the `::sType` field may be incorrect.

-Especially the first one is hard to detect.
+The first issue may be especially hard to detect.

-Vulkan-Hpp provides constructors for all `CreateInfo` objects which accept one parameter for each member variable.
+Vulkan-Hpp provides constructors for all `CreateInfo` structs; these accept one parameter for each member variable.
 This way the compiler throws a compiler error if a value has been forgotten.
-In addition to this `sType` is automatically filled with the correct value and `pNext` set to a `nullptr` by default.
-Here's how the same code looks with a constructor:
+Additionally, `sType` is automatically set the correct value, and `pNext` is set to `nullptr`.
+This is how the above code looks with a constructor:

 ```c++
 vk::ImageCreateInfo ci({}, vk::ImageType::e2D, vk::Format::eR8G8B8A8Unorm,